frangucc/thenodechronbook/README.md

 **FIRST SPLASH PAGE**

+This is still a work in progress - splash page should act as a second cover for the journey ahead.

 > Talk is cheap in the 21st century.
 You either got what it takes or you don't.
 Only the skilled will survive.

-Outline of the PI board acts as the surrounding frame of the illustration where the world is becoming of age and only the strong are left standing.
+**IDEA #1: **Outline of the PI board acts as the surrounding frame of the illustration where the world is becoming of age and only the strong are left standing.

 ---